How to Treat Diarrhea in Dogs

 Step 2: Make sure your dog is comfortable

 If there is someone in the house that makes your dog apprehensive, keep this person away from your dog.
-Additionally, if there is a person that makes the dog feel secure, have this person stay with your dog and petting it in order to soothe it.
-Speaking softly to the dog and petting it may calm it down long enough for it to get some rest.
+Additionally, if there is a person that makes the dog feel secure, have this person stay with your dog and petting him in order to soothe him.
+Speaking softly to the dog and petting may calm him down long enough for it to get some rest.

 Step 3: Make sure your dog has enough water